Religiosity and education: American Christians

-According to a 2017 study by the Pew Research Center, overall, American Christians are more likely to have college degrees than the general population.
-The study found that highly educated Christians in the United States are more likely to attend church than those with lower education levels.
+According to a 2017 study by the Pew Research Center, highly educated Christians in the United States are a few percentage points more likely to attend church than those with lower education levels.
 As a whole, Americans who have obtained college degrees attend religious services at the same rate as those who do not have them.
 Moreover, 75% of recent college graduates identify with an organized religion.
 On a scale measuring levels of religious commitment, over 70% of Christians in the United States who are educated demonstrate high levels of religiosity.
-Specifically, among evangelical Christians, 87% of college graduates are very committed to their faith; among Catholic Christians, highly educated believers exhibit a full percentage point greater religiosity than those who are not educated.
+Specifically, among Evangelical Christians, 87% of college graduates have high levels of religiosity as do 62% of college graduates who identify as Catholic Christians, 54% of mainline Protestants and 89% of Black Protestants.
 Highly educated church members of the Church of Jesus Christ of Latter-day Saints have a far greater level of religious commitment (92%) compared to those who only graduated from high school (78%).